10up/ElasticPress/README.md

 ## `WP_Query` and the ElasticPress Query Integration

 ElasticPress integrates with `WP_Query` if the `ep_integrate` parameter is passed (see below) to the query object.
-If the search module is activated, all queries with the `s` parameter will be integrated with as well.
+If the search feature is activated (which it is by default), all queries with the `s` parameter will be integrated with as well.
 ElasticPress converts `WP_Query` arguments to Elasticsearch readable queries.
 Supported `WP_Query` parameters are listed and explained below.
 ElasticPress also adds some extra `WP_query` arguments for extra functionality.

 ### Supported WP_Query Parameters